hungovercoders/platform.teamconfig/ReadMe.md

 Docs created in docs/docs.html
 ```

-To preview this on github itself you can use [htmlpreview](https://htmlpreview.github.io/) for github.io and enter the URL, or just click the link below to see the current example in this [repo](https://htmlpreview.github.io/?https://raw.githubusercontent.com/griff182uk/teamconfig/master/docs/docs.html).
+To preview this on github itself you can use this [example](https://htmlpreview.github.io/?https://raw.githubusercontent.com/griff182uk/teamconfig/master/docs/docs.html) to see it in the current repo, or g to [htmlpreview](https://htmlpreview.github.io/) for github.io and enter the URL of your own.

 ### How to Add Teams